 It is a violation of the honor code to refuse to leave during the fire drill, to partake in negligent behavior leading to a fire, or to engage in hazardous behavior such as possessing and/or using candles and incense or obstructing the sprinkler system.
 Students must assume responsibility for the behavior of their guests in residence halls and can be fined and held responsible for guests' violations of these policies.
-In most cases a first offense will result in an incident report with a sanction of viewing a fire safety video and community service hours with Facilities Management.
-A second offense will be referred to the Honor Code Council.
 For a list of approved and prohibited items, please refer to the campus packing list.